kirajcg/prnsamplr/README.md

 ## Installation

-You can (not yet) install the released version of prnsamplr from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of prnsamplr from [CRAN](https://CRAN.R-project.org) with:

 ``` r
 install.packages("prnsamplr")